kaiesalmahmud/Instance_Segmentation_MaskRCNN/README.md

 The dataset structure is changed to the following:

     ├── ATLDSD_dataset
-    │   ├── images          # Images of all class
+    │   ├── images          # Images of all classes
     │   ├── masks           # Masks of all images

 DETECTRON2 Implementaion of MaskRCNN: